SuperFlyTV/GraphicsDataDefinition/README.md

   "type": array, // See below
-  "label": string, // [Optional] Short label to name the property "description": string, // [Optional] Longer description of the property "gddType": array, // [Optional unless required by GDD Type] An array containing the GDD Type, see below "gddOptions": object // [Optional unless required by GDD Type] An object containing options for a certain GDD Type, see below
+  "label": string, // [Optional] Short label to name the property "description": string, // [Optional] Longer description of the property "gddType": string, // [Optional unless required by GDD Type] A string containing the GDD Type name, see below "gddOptions": object // [Optional unless required by GDD Type] An object containing options for a certain GDD Type, see below
 }
 ```